New England Journal of Medicine DECEMBER 19, 2019

 Endpoint

-Key result: The addition of olaparib to bevacizumab maintenance significantly extended progression-free survival in patients with advanced ovarian cancer, particularly those with homologous recombination deficiency.
+Key result: The addition of olaparib to bevacizumab maintenance significantly improved progression-free survival, particularly in patients with HRD-positive tumors.

 Tailored to your role